The Dark Herald Recommends: The Haunted Mansion

 The film opens by introducing our surprisingly traditional male protagonist Ben who is meeting his future wife at a party.
 We learn that he is a high-powered astrophysicist and science magician.
 His future wife gives ghost tours.
 The next time we see Ben he is drunk at a bar, his wife is nowhere to be seen and he now gives his wife’s ghost tours.
 He is bitter and lonely.

-We next meet single mom Gabbie (played by Rosario Dawson playing the only character she ever plays these days) and her son, Travis, it turns out she’s a single mom for the traditional reason of being a widow (although that doesn’t get mentioned until the climax).
+We next meet single mom Gabbie (played by Rosario Dawson) and her son, Travis.
+It turns out she’s a single mom for the old fashion reason that she’s a widow (although that doesn’t get mentioned until the climax).
 She and her son are moving into the haunted as all get out, Gracie Mansion (the one in New Orleans Square).
-Once they know about the 999 haunts they run off.
-Unusually sensible in a horror film.
+On the first night the 999 haunts show up and they run off.
+Unusually sensible for a family in a horror film.

-Next, we have Father Kent (an obviously comedy-relief fake priest played by Owen Wilson) barging into Ben’s life.
+Next, we have Father Kent (the comic-relief fake priest played by Owen Wilson) barging into Ben’s life.
 Ben had techno-babbled together a camera that can take pictures of ghosts.
 Kent gets Ben to come to the Gracie Mansion with the promise of money.

-Gabbie and Travis are surprisingly still living there, and do warn Ben about not coming in.
+Gabbie and Travis are surprisingly still living there despite having run off in the previous scene.
+And they do warn Ben about not coming in.
 He takes Gabbie’s money and pretends to take pictures.
 He announces that there are no ghosts in the Mansion and leaves.
 Since he was conning a woman who clearly has a problem we don’t mind what happens to Ben next.

 Just like in the ride, a ghost followed him home.
 After haunting the hell out of him, Ben returns to the mansion.